+Prerequisite(s): ANTH 101 or SOCI 101.

-Prerequisite(s): Admission into Laurentian Leadership Centre.
-(3-0 or 3-0) SOCI 400 Critical Issues in Human Services (3 sem. hrs.)
+SOCI 400 Critical Issues in Human Services (3 sem. hrs.)
 This seminar explores critical issues which occur across the helping professions.
 Basic questions concerning human nature and the influence of society are examined.
-This course also serves as key preparation and support for upper level field placement experience.
+This course also serves as a capstone course that helps students culminate their acquired knowledge and prepare for the transition into a Human Services profession.
 Prerequisite(s): SOCI 201 and admission to the Human Services Program.
 (0-0; 3-0) SOCI 405 Globalization and Religion (3 sem. hrs.)
 This course is an analysis of the character of religion in relationship to globalization.
 Attention is paid to the nature of religion in global society, responses of religions to global change, religious/theological reflections on the various meanings of globalization, and the development of religion as a global culture.
 Prerequisite(s): 6 sem. hrs. of sociology including SOCI 101 or instructor's consent.
-(0-0; 3-0)344 SOCI 410 Advanced Studies: Race & Ethnicity (3 sem. hrs.)
+(0-0; 3-0 SOCI 410 Advanced Studies: Race & Ethnicity (3 sem. hrs.)
 An analysis of race and ethnicity including contemporary theories about racism, ethnic identity, ethnic relations, nationalism and globalization.
 Prerequisite(s): 6 sem. hrs. of sociology including SOCI 101.
 (3-0 or 3-0) SOCI 411 Practicum (3 sem. hrs.)
-Supervised field placement in an approved social services setting.
+Students are provided with an opportunity for experiential learning through a supervised practical experience with a community or social agency related to the student's interest and/or future career plans.
+Readings, written assignments, and group meetings invite students to discover a new synthesis of knowledge through integrating theory and practical experience.
+Students develop cognitive complexity as they consider how to apply the knowledge gained in the social sciences, to acquire praxis skills, and to experience personal transformation while serving and empowering others.
 NB: Pass/Fail course.

-Prerequisite(s): SOCI 320 and instructor's consent.

-SOCI 418 Social and Political Concepts of Community in Contemporary Political Theory (3 sem. hrs.)
+Prerequisite(s): SOCI 320 and admission to the Human Services Program.
+(0-0; 3-0) SOCI 418 Social and Political Concepts of Community in Contemporary Political Theory (3 sem. hrs.)
 Provides the student with an in-depth study of the social and political concepts of community.
 Attention is focused on how recognition of community brings into play the tension between individual and collective/group rights.
 Course lectures, reading assignments, and in-class discussion provide an overview of the following topics: interpretation/hermeneutics of community, roots of community theory, myth of community, quest for community, Christian community, recognition of minority communities in politics, problems associated with the concept of community, recognition of group rights, the liberal-communitarian debate over community, and problems associated with communitarian theory.
 Prerequisite(s): 6 sem. hrs. of sociology and third year standing.
 (3-0 or 3-0) SOCI 420 Practicum (3 sem. hrs.)
-Supervised field placement in an approved social services setting.
+Students are provided with an opportunity for experiential learning through a supervised practical experience with a community or social agency related to the student's interest and/or future career plans.
+Readings, written assignments, and group meetings invite students to discover a new synthesis of knowledge through integrating theory and practical experience.
+Students develop cognitive complexity as they consider how to apply the knowledge gained in the social sciences, to acquire praxis skills, and to experience personal transformation while serving and empowering others.
 NB: Pass/Fail course.